oraichain/oraichain-static-files/mainnet-static-files/docs/migration/oraichain-2-upgrade.md

 # Summary

-The Oraichain will undergo a scheduled upgrade to Oraichain 2.0 on **a specific date here**.
+The Oraichain will undergo a scheduled upgrade to Oraichain 2.0 on Jan 15, 2022.

 The following is a short summary of the upgrade steps:
     1. Stopping the running Orai v0.40.2 instance